 Make sure you spell your name out in full and repeat if necessary.

-On the downside be prepared for inaccurate, inane, rude, offensive comments on your story.
-Some people seemingly have nothing better to do than troll and make attention seeking remarks.
+Whilst most stories are still in the light they were intended you should be prepared for inaccurate, inane, rude, offensive comments on your story.
+Some people seemingly have nothing better to do than troll and make attention-seeking remarks.

 Some agencies may be interested in acquiring the rights to your story for republishing in their network but be aware that you may lose control of your story and not receive any reward from it.